AlexisRenchon/RUBISCO/slides.md

 scale: 0.4
 ---

-# ClimaLSM.jl design #2: clear documentation
+# ClimaLSM.jl design #2: documentation

 - 100s of web apps to facilitate communication
 - Equations for parameterisation and prognostic variables